MirelaBe/TreeAI/README.md

 4. Individual tree species defoliation and mortality (percentage 0 = no defoliation, 100 = dead).
 5. Environmental and/or topographic measurements: climate, soil, elevation, slope, aspect and so forth.
 6. Stand age, regeneration conditions (i.e., presence or absence, numbers of saplings), and management operations.
 For the plots with RGB/RGB-NIR images, the inclusion of high-resolution multispectral/hyperspectral images, high-resolution ground panorama photographs, UAV and/or terrestrial LiDAR point clouds data will be highly valuable.

+### Expertise with DL: Data Science Competition
+We will organize a data science competition for tree species identification between February and June 2025.
+Please express your interest in participating in the data science competition by October 30 and we will send you more information.
+### Countries with open RGBI imagery:
+We have compiled a list of countries and regions that provide high-resolution images for free (Fig. 1).
+This will help us to apply the model to larger areas and assess the distribution of tree species and changes in species composition over time.
+If you know of regions where high-resolution images are available, please let us know.

 ### Deadline for submission 30 October 2024
 Our aim is to be an open collaborator for individual tree species monitoring researchers worldwide.